liquid-void/modular-docker-nginx-auto-ssl/README.md

 <br/>

-We can see that nginx-proxy/dockergen has detected influxdb service and generated its configuration.
+We can see that nginx-proxy/dockergen has detected influxdb service and generated its configuration, followed by a reload of nginx service.
 Then the acme-challenge is executed.

 Next, check the logs of nginx-proxy-acme: